 “Notes” means the notes issued by the Trust, payable to the order of the Lenders, pursuant to the Facility Agreement.

+“Notional Amount” means $255,000,000 (two hundred and fifty five million dollars).

 “Payment Date” means (i) each date determined to be an Interest Payment Date pursuant to the Facility Agreement and (ii) the Final Distribution Date.

+“Pre-paid Principal” shall mean all principal paid by the Trust to CIBC pursuant to Section 7.2 of the Facility Agreement and which has not been required to be repaid to the Trust.

-“Put Notice” shall have the meaning to term in the Put Option Agreement.
+“Put Notice” shall have the meaning ascribed given to such that term in the Put Option Agreement.

 “Put Option Agreement” means that certain Put Option Agreement dated the date hereof executed by G-Past LLC and Enron Communications.

-“Put Option Period” shall have the meaning to term in the Put Option Agreement.
+“Put Option Period” shall have the meaning ascribed given to such that term in the Put Option Agreement.

 “Termination Date” means the date determined to be an Early Termination Date under the Master Agreement.